rinkeshpurohit/postman-to-rest-client/README.md

 # postman-to-rest-client

-Migration script for Postman to REST client
+Migration script for Postman to VSCode REST client

 ## Pre-requisites